zcai0612/UP2You/README.md

-We thank the authors for releasing their code and data !
+We thank the authors for releasing their code and data!

 We thank [Siyuan Yu](https://ysysimon.com/home) for the help in Houdini Simulation, [Shunsuke Saito](https://shunsukesaito.github.io/), [Dianbing Xi](https://scholar.google.com/citations?user=7H29mf4AAAAJ&hl=zh-CN&scioq=UP2You&oi=sra), [Yifei Zeng](https://zeng-yifei.github.io/) for the fruitful discussions, and the members of [Endless AI Lab](https://xiuyuliang.cn/group.html) for their help on data capture and discussions.